Vulvovaginitis, Prepubescent

 - Inadequate hand washing or perineal cleansing after urination and defecation (2)

-- Wearing of tight-fitting clothing
+- Wearing of tight-fitting or wet clothing

 - Obesity